International Consortium of Investigative Journalists: Ericsson List

 In February 2022, the ICIJ published the Ericsson List, an internal investigation into corruption inside the Swedish multinational networking and telecommunications company Ericsson.
 It detailed corruption in at least 10 countries.
 Ericsson has admitted "serious breaches of compliance rules".

 Uber Files

 In July 2022, the ICIJ published the Uber Files, a leaked database of Uber's activities in about 40 countries from 2013 to 2017.
 The documents were leaked to The Guardian, and shared with the ICIJ and a number of media organisations.

+Deforestation Inc.

+In March 2023, the ICIJ published Deforestation Inc., a nine-month investigation into greenwashing practices pertained by major environmental auditing firms.
+The investigation was conducted in collaboration with 39 media partners from 27 countries worldwide.

+Cyprus Confidential

+In November 2023, ICIJ and 68 partners reported on the financial network which supports the regime of Vladimir Putin.
+The roughly 3.6 million leaked documents were obtained variously via Distributed Denial of Secrets, Paper Trail Media, and the Organized Crime and Corruption Reporting Project (OCCRP).
+They contain confidential information from financial services companies, mostly with connections to Cyprus, and show that country to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
+The investigation purports to show "how 67 of the 105 Russian billionaires on the 2023 Forbes World’s Billionaires List used financial services firms on the island to hide their wealth and keep it out of reach from Western sanctions".

+The investigation was initiated by ZDF, Der Spiegel and ICIJ, and involved more than 270 journalists from 69 media companies worldwide, including the political journal "frontal", the Washington Post, the Guardian, the Austrian Der Standard and the Swiss research network Tamedia.

 Data journalism

 In the course of the Panama Papers and Paradise Papers investigations, ICIJ was challenged to learn about and implement various technologies to manage international collaboration on terabytes of data – structured and unstructured (e.g. emails, PDFs) – and how to extract meaningful information from this data.
 Among the technologies used were the Neo4j graph database management system and Linkurious to search and visualize the data.
 The data-intensive projects involved not just veteran investigative journalists, but also demanded data journalists and programmers.

 ICIJ's research platform is called Datashare.
 It is free and open source.
 Datashare was developed by ICIJ together with Swiss university École Polytechnique Fédérale de Lausanne.
 In 2021, Datashare was improved to make 11.9 million records (2.9 terabytes) available to more than 600 journalists.
 Also in 2021, the ICIJ's technology team built a new open-source platform, Prophecies, to make data fact-checking more efficient.

 ICIJ's public Offshore Leaks Database a repository of information on companies registered in tax havens.
 It uses machine-learning techniques to analyze data.
 The ICIJ also provides advice on the use of other public databases, as well as research assistance to partner journalists.